 Travelers passing through the airport can make use of any of five different pet relief areas.
 For those short on time, there are two located within secured areas—passengers do not need to re-enter through security to use the stations.
 The other three Dulles International pet relief areas are outdoors and pre-security.
 No matter your departure or arrival concourse, you will be able to quickly find a pet relief area at Dulles Airport prior to or directly after your flight.

-Gaining Access to Dulles International Pet Relief Stations
+Terminal Guide for Dulles International Pet Relief Stations

 The map below is a great resource for finding and using these stations.
 The following descriptions and landmarks can also help you find your way.